Rights groups dismayed by Afghanistan's return to executions

 But judicially sanctioned executions have been rare since the Taliban government fell, with unofficial moratoriums between 2001 and 2004 and from 2008 until recently.

-The death by firing squad of 15 prisoners in Kabul in 2007 and several more executions in 2008 sparked international condemnation.
-Until Tuesday, only two people had been put to death in the past four years.
+The death by firing squad of 15 prisoners in Kabul in 2007 and several more executions in 2008 sparked international condemnation and until Tuesday, only two people had been put to death in the past four years.

-In a strongly worded statement, London-based Amnesty International suggested Karzai's decision to approve the executions was for his own political gain, to prove his government could maintain law and order.

-It said the death penalty was deplorable and described Afghanistan's legal system as "seriously flawed".

-"Detainees are frequently tortured into confessions then relied upon by a judiciary that has little to no independence," it said.
-"There is simply no guarantee of a fair trial."

-Hussain Ali Moin, an investigator with Afghanistan's Independent Human Right Commission, said that although the death penalty was legal, there were concerns about whether courts had been fair to those who were executed.
+Hussain Ali Moin, an investigator with Afghanistan's Independent Human Right Commission, said that although the death penalty was legal, there were concerns about whether those executed had received fair trials.